Lie theory of finite simple groups and the Roth property: The Killing form and conjugation representations for

-Our first application of this construction is to the the $2$-cycles class.
 In the example of $S_3$, the $2$-cycles class $\CC_{(2,1)}$ has three elements and it is straightforward to see that the conjugation representation, $\C \CC_{(2,1)}$, is the (defining) three-dimensional permutation representation of $S_3$.
 In terms of Specht modules this representation decomposes as

 That is, the trivial representation plus the standard $2$-dimensional representation.
-The general case is not much different, as we observe below.
+The general case is not much different.
+We will use the notation $(2,1^{n-2})$ for the partition $(2,1,\overset{(n-2)}{\dotsc}, 1)$ which represents the $2$-cycles class in $S_n$.